It’s Time to Rethink Your Core Training

 Anti-extension simply means your core must stabilize the spine and pelvis to prevent excessive arching through the lower back during these drills.

-– As in the ab-wheel roll-outs, tuck your tailbone in and close the gap between the lower back and the floor.
-Press the low back hard into the floor throughout the movement to avoid any arching.
+– “Press” the low back into the floor throughout the movement to avoid excessive arching.

 – As you lower contralateral arm and leg, squeeze the Swiss ball inwards with the two remaining limbs to further increase tension throughout the trunk.